5 Activities To Help Your Mental Health

 How is mental health defined?

-However, poor mental health can make life feel like more of a struggle.
+However, poor mental health can make life feel like more of a struggle and cause burnout.
 You may experience difficulties in managing your emotions, thoughts and behaviours, which can significantly impact your overall quality of life.

 Throughout this blog, we discover how activities benefit your mental health and how to find these activities.